Contingent work: Industrial Revolution

 The concept of what is now considered to be a job, where one attends work at fixed hours was rare until the Industrial Revolution.
 Before then, the predominant regular work was in agriculture.
 Textile workers would often work from home, buying raw cotton from a merchant, spinning it and weaving it into cloth at home, before selling it on.

 In the 1770s, cotton mills started to appear in Lancashire, England, using Richard Arkwright's spinning jenny and powered by water wheels.
 Workers would often work in twelve-hour shifts, six days a week.
 However, they would still often be paid on a piece work basis, and fines would be deducted from their pay for damage to machinery.
-Employers could hire and fire pretty much as they pleased, and if employees had any grievance about this, there was very little that they could do about it.
+Employers could hire and fire largely as they pleased, and if employees had any grievance about this, there was very little that they could do about it.